Showing posts with label Johnson Street. Show all posts

 Summary

-I am pleased with my Spotmatic F. The open aperture metering is certainly convenient, and the measurements closely match reflected light readings from my Gossen Luna Pro digital hand-held light meter.
+I am very pleased with my Spotmatic F. The open aperture metering is certainly convenient, and the measurements closely match reflected light readings from my Gossen Luna Pro digital hand-held light meter.
 The camera feels good and fits my hands perfectly.
 It is compact and only slightly more bulky than a Leica M camera.
 It demonstrates meticulous 1970s craftsmanship and precision, the finest of Japanese production.
 What is not to like?

 And I like the gritty feel of Plus-X film.
 It is grainy, but that is suitable for this type of subject matter.
+Fuji Acros 100 is finer grain.

 Appendix

-Here is my wife's 1971 Spotmatic camera with the superb 55mm ƒ/1.8 Super-Takumar lens.
-As you can see, it looks very similar to the 1974 or 1975 Spotmatic F. This camera has been to USA, Europe, the Middle East, and the Nile River and has always performed flawlessly.
 This 55mm lens is single-coated and has at least one element with thorium salts.
-The lens had yellowed over the years, but treating it with a small table lamp from Ikea cleared the yellow tone.
-Many manufactures added thorium salts to their glass mixtures in the 1940s through the 1970s.
+The lens had yellowed over the years, but treating it with a small LED table lamp from Ikea cleared the yellow tone.
+Many manufacturers added thorium salts to their glass mixtures in the 1940s through the 1970s.
 No studies have ever demonstrated any health effects from the minor amount of radiation.
+I think this particular 55 is higher resolution than my later SMC 55.